jekabsGritans/mt_fcgformer/README.md

 - [ ] separate prediction heads and try to train locally

 - [ ] visualize attention
+    - [ ] separate visualisation for spectral regions and flags

 - [ ] fix some tokens (if doable)